cbacary/PythonChessEngine/README.md

 Only requirements are numpy, pygame, and python-chess.

 pip3 install pygame

 pip3 install numpy

 pip3 install chess

-The game should run with python3 GUI.py or you can just double click the file.
+# To run it

+python3 GUI.py

+or however you run python files

+# Issues?

 If you run into any issues, post something on the Issues page and I'll see if I can resolve it, or create a Pull Request.

-Note this is not a finished project and I will be implementing many more features to the engine, as well as fixing the various bugs.
+# Notes

+There is a Unity port also on my github.

 Also note the python-chess library does already have a engine built in.
 I am not using it because that sort of defeats the entire purpose of this fun project.